|||

 Follow my RSS feed, or sign up to receive posts in your inbox

-If the things I post bring you value, please consider contributing to the support jar
+If the things I post bring you value, please consider contributing to my support jar

 Up next Writing Daily in a Scrap Paper Notebook Has Made Me More Creative PTPL 052 · Simple Task Management Advice for People Who Can’t Stick to Their Lists